PEMF for Eye Diseases

 The light sensitivities in pairs of eyes of four of the patients differed substantially and in all cases the eye with the better visual performance had the higher ocular pulsatile blood flow.
 It is concluded that relative choroidal ischemia (insufficient blood supply to the vascular layer of the eye) is closely associated with visual loss and pigment cell degeneration in patients with retinitis pigmentosa….

-This being the case it is encouraging to find that PEMF plays a big role in increasing micro circulation, as was noted in study looking at the effects of PEMF on ocular hydrodynamics (ie. the flow of fluid in the eye):
+This being the case, it is encouraging to find that PEMF plays a big role in increasing microcirculation, as was noted in the study looking at the effects of PEMF on ocular hydrodynamics (i.e. the flow of fluid in the eye):

-In a situation where cell damage has occurred it is critical to get optimal performance out of the remaining cells.
-Cells perform well when they are energized with Adenosine Triphosphate (ATP) which is generated in the Mitochondria.
+In a situation where cell damage has occurred, it is critical to get optimal performance out of the remaining cells.
+Cells perform well when they are energized with Adenosine Triphosphate (ATP), which is generated in the Mitochondria.
 ATP is the battery of cells providing the energy for them to operate, no matter what their function.
-PEMF stimulation has been shown to improve mitochondrial function and ATP production in a number of studies.
-[For more information on this see our article, The Science of Energy in the Human body].
+PEMF stimulation has been shown to improve mitochondrial function and ATP production in several studies.
+[For more information on this, see our article, The Science of Energy in the Human body].

-The fuel for ATP production is derived from oxygen and nutrients which are delivered to the cells by the blood.
-Improvement of microcirculation in bringing oxygen and nutrients to the cells is critical for this process to take place.
-[For more information on this see our article, Optimizing Blood Flow with PEMF].
+The fuel for ATP production is derived from oxygen and nutrients delivered to the cells by the blood.
+Therefore, improving microcirculation in bringing oxygen and nutrients to the cells is critical for this process to occur.
+[For more information on this, see our article, Optimizing Blood Flow with PEMF].

-For retinitis pigmentosa sufferers, photoceptor regeneration is critic.
-In a recent report entitled Spontaneous Regeneration of Human Photoreceptor Outer Segments the authors stated the following:
+For retinitis pigmentosa sufferers, photoceptor regeneration is critical.
+In a recent report entitled Spontaneous Regeneration of Human Photoreceptor Outer Segments, the authors stated the following: